EJSAHN/host-defense-topology/README.md

 Input and output SHA-256 hashes are written to JSON manifests.
 The scripts stop when plant labels, treatment cells, dose matching, or score ranges fail validation.

-## Associated manuscript and archive

-The workflow supports the manuscript *Plant-level ordinal analysis of inoculum-dose and mixed-isolate responses in sorghum anthracnose leaf assays*.

-A citable archive is available through Zenodo: